-with vegan sources.
-DEVA Nutrition has taken the best and most
+DEVA Nutrition has taken the best and most natural vegan-based

-Multivitamin with Minerals provides the total-package in prenatal
+provides the total-package in prenatal supplementation for any

-may make the difference between a healthy pregnancy and a pregnancy
+difference between a healthy pregnancy and a pregnancy struggling

-struggling to get the right nutrients.
-DEVA Vegan Prenatal
+to get the right nutrients.
+DEVA Vegan Prenatal Multivitamin is

-Multivitamin is 100% animal free, and guaranteed for purity,
+100% animal free, and guaranteed for purity, freshness and labeled

-freshness and labeled potency.
-This and all DEVA Products are 100%
+potency.
+This and all DEVA Products are 100% vegan, vegetarian and

-vegan, vegetarian and are certified by the Vegan Society.
-Just take
+are certified by the Vegan Society.
+Just take one tablet daily,

-one tablet daily, preferably with meals, to help nourish your body
+preferably with meals, to help nourish your body with the necessary

-with the necessary vitamins and minerals that are so crucial during
+vitamins and minerals that are so crucial during pregnancy.* 90